Essie B. Cheesborough

-Essie B. Cheesborough (pen names, Motte Hall, Elma South, Ide Delmar, and E. B. C.; 1826 – December 29, 1905) was a prolific American writer who contributed to several popular periodicals during South Carolina's antebellum period.
-Cheesborough's style was characterized as fluent and easy.
-She did not pander to the sensational, but was natural, truthful, and earnest, never egotistical, or guilty of "fine writing".
-She never published a book, although her writings on various subjects, political, literary, and religious, would fill several volumes.
+Essie B. Cheesborough (pen names, Motte Hall, Elma South, Ide Delmar, and E. B. C.; 1826 – December 29, 1905) was an American writer who contributed to several popular periodicals during South Carolina's antebellum period.
+Her style was characterized as fluent and easy, not pandering to the sensational, or being guilty of "fine writing".
+She never published a book, although her writings on various subjects, political, literary, and religious, would have filled several volumes.

 Biography

 Esther (nickname, "Essie") Blythe Cheesborough was born in Charleston, South Carolina, 1826.
 Her father was John W. Cheesborough, a prominent shipping merchant of Charleston.
 Her mother, Elera, was a native of Liverpool, England.
 She had two brothers and two sisters.

 Cheesborough was educated by private tutors in Philadelphia and in her native city, Charleston.

 She started writing at an early age under the pen names of "Motte Hall", "Elma South", "Ide Delmar", and the initials, "E. B. C."

 She was a regular contributor to the Southern Literary Gazette, published in Charleston, and edited by the Rev. William C. Richards; and when Paul Hayne assumed the editorship, she continued her contributions.
 She was also a contributor to Russell's Magazine, and to various other Southern literary journals, including Land we Love.